lc587/projects-summary/README.md

 **Technical skills:  Python, R, SQL, SAS, NumPy, Sikit-learn, Pandas**

-This is the page where I upload my past analytical experience. 🤝
+This is the page where I share my past analytical experience including a snippet of the results and more detail on the methodologies🤝.

 ### Education
 - <b> M.Sc.,Financial Modelling &nbsp; &nbsp; Western University (_Aug 2024_) </b>